codeceptjs/CodeceptJS/docs/best.md

 ```

 If we replace raw CSS selector with a button title we can improve readability of such test.
-Even a text on the button changes its much easier to update it.
+Even if the text on the button changes, its much easier to update it.

 > If your code goes beyond using `I` object or page objects, you are probably doing something wrong.